 We then use this explicit solution to explore the trade-off between the number of controllable resources available in a network and the performance gain they yield, quantified as transportation loss reduction.
-The analysis builds on and extends that of the conference paper~\cite{ZZ16}, in which the scenario with exactly two controllable loads has been considered.
+The analysis builds on and extends that of~\cite{ZZ16}, which considered the scenario with only two controllable loads.
 In particular, the authors show therein that the expected total loss due to fluctuations can be reduced by $25\%$ in a line network by adding one controllable storage device.
-In the present paper we extended that insight by showing that for large graphs the total expected loss can be on average reduced by a factor $(1+1/k)/2$ when $k$ controllable loads are available.
-This insight holds when each node in the network is self-sustainable on average.
+In the present paper we extended that insight by showing that for large graphs the total expected loss can be reduced on average by a factor $(1+1/k)/2$ in the scenario where $k$ controllable loads are available.
+The key insight is larger values of $k$ yield diminishing improvements in terms of total expected loss.

-This suggests that, even if power grids are becoming locally more robust and self-supportive, transportation losses can be reduced by up to 50 percent, and the number of controllable loads or balancing services $k$ quantify how close one can get to this reduction.
-Though our model is stylized, it provides a simple quantitative estimate on the value of balancing services in a scenario where each node in the network is self-sustainable on average.
+This suggests that, even if power grids are becoming locally more robust, transportation losses can be reduced by up to 50\%, and the number of controllable loads or balancing services $k$ quantify how close one can get to this reduction.
+Though our model is stylized, it provides a simple quantitative estimate on the value of balancing services in a scenario where each node in the network is self-sufficient on average.

 We remark that our stylized model is ``static'', in the sense the optimal control we derive does rebalance the total power mismatch in the network in any scenario, but does not depend on the \textit{realized} load fluctuations.
 Indeed, it depends only on the network structure, on the location of the controllable loads and on their average covariance structure of the load fluctuations.
 For this reason our model is not specific for a precise time-scale and provides insights into the value of balancing services both in real-time operations as well as long-term planning.